pcaston/OpenPeerPower.github.io/source/_docs/backend/updater.markdown

 - the original date your instance UUID was first seen
 - the timestamp of the last time we have seen your instance

 We will never publicly expose individual gathered data.
 We might however publish aggregated stats about our user base (example: 70% of all users use Linux).
-We will never sell or allow the use of this information for non-Home Assistant development purposes.
+We will never sell or allow the use of this information for non- Open Peer Power development purposes.